Ronaldo93/ecommercewebsite/README.md

 ## TODO:
 ### Backend
 - [ ] different route for different user
-- [ ] convert img from base64 to buffer to display on page
+- [ x ] convert img from base64 to buffer to display on page